AdaCore/spark2014/lrm/source/packages.rst

                           -- value of Q.State.
-                          -- C is designated as a volatile input and is not -- read during package elaboration and so does not appear -- in the Dependency Aspect.
+                          -- C is designated as a volatile input and is not -- read during package elaboration and so does not appear -- in the Depends aspect.
     end Y;

     package Z